 There are three basic things that we have to evaluate in our research: the source (essentially the container that holds information), the information (what the source says), and evidence (how that information is applied to a question).
 They are intertwined.
 We have to evaluate all three if we want to make accurate conclusions.

 Are you trying to make sense of sources, evaluate evidence, and find more information?
-I've put together a new course called "Beyond the Hints," designed to help you navigate your genealogy research with confidence.
+Check out my membership called "Generations Circle Cafe," designed to help you navigate your genealogy research with confidence.
 Click here for more information.